Etale cohomology, purity and formality with torsion coefficients: Main results in the cohomologically graded case

 By the induction hypothesis, both $H^n_{et}(X,\F_\l)$ and $H^{n+1-2c}_{et}(Z,\F_\l)(-c)$ are of weight $cn/(2c-1)$, thus $H^n_{et}(U,\F_\l)$ is also of weight $2cn/(2c-1)$ as desired. \end{proof}

 \begin{theo} Let $X$ be a complement of a good arrangement of codimension $c$ subspaces defined over $K$.
-Then: \begin{enumerate} \item [(i)]If $(2c-1)(k-2)/hc$ is not an integer then all $k$-tuple Massey products vanish in $H^*(X_{an},\F_\l)$. \item [(ii)]The space $H^n(X_{an},\F_\l)$ contains no non-trivial Massey products for
+Then: \begin{enumerate} \item [(i)]If $(2c-1)(k-2)/hc\notin\mathbb{Z}$ then all $k$-tuple Massey products are trivial in $H^*(X_{an},\F_\l)$. \item [(ii)]The space $H^n(X_{an},\F_\l)$ contains no non-trivial Massey products for